|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The spacial energy density at each point in space and time causes a gravitational field vector distribution that slightly modifies the energy density at other points in space at later times.

 POTENTIAL ENERGY DENSITY DISTRIBUTION IN THE UNIVERSE:

 The potential energy density at any point in space and time is a function of:

-c) The net gravitational field vector at that point and time.
+d) The net gravitational field vector at that point and time;

-A modern definition of potential energy density Rhoo at any point Xo and time To is:
+A modern definition of field energy density Rhof at any point Xo and time To is:

 E = net electric field vector at Xo, To

 B = net magnetic field vector at Xo, To